 Alcohol.
 Try abstaining for a while since alcohol also can cause eyelids to twitch.

 Dry eyes.
 Many adults experience dry eyes, especially after age 50.
 Dry eyes are also very common among people who use computers, take certain medications (antihistamines, antidepressants, etc.), wear contact lenses, and consume caffeine and/or alcohol.
-If you are tired and under stress, this too can increase your risk of dry eyes.
+If you are tired and under stress, this, too, can increase your risk of dry eyes.
 If you have a twitching eyelid and your eyes feel gritty or dry, see your eye doctor for a dry eye evaluation.
 Restoring moisture to the surface of your eye may stop the spasm and decrease the risk of twitching in the future.

 Allergies.
 People with eye allergies can have itching, swelling, and watery eyes.
 When eyes are rubbed, this releases histamine into the lid tissues and the tears.
 This is significant because some evidence indicates that histamine can cause eyelid twitching.
 Many eye doctors have recommended antihistamine eye drops or tablets to help some eyelid twitches to combat this problem.
 But remember that antihistamines also can cause dry eyes.
-It is best to work with your eye doctor to make sure you’re doing the right thing for your eyes.
+It is best to work with your eye doctor to ensure you’re doing the right thing for your eyes.

 When Should I See a Doctor About Eye Lid Twitching?